MaybeHoot/REPOConfig-overlap-patch/README.md

 # REPOConfig-overlap-patch
-REPO beta build has menu and settings overlap.
+REPO beta build has settings and mod button overlap.
 The mod owner won't release for beta, so I fixed it. <br />
 All credit goes to original creator [IsThatTheRealNick](https://github.com/IsThatTheRealNick/) and his [repository](https://github.com/IsThatTheRealNick/REPOConfig).<br />
 <br /> The only change has been made to a single line (in ConfigMenu.cs):<br/>
 `MenuAPI.AddElementToMainMenu(parent => MenuAPI.CreateREPOButton("Mods", CreateModMenu, parent, new Vector2(48.3f, 55.5f)));`<br />